 Pydantic Representation of FHIR

-This guide explains how Fhircraft represents FHIR (Fast Healthcare Interoperability Resources) concepts using Pydantic models.
-You'll learn about the technical foundations that make Fhircraft's type-safe, validated FHIR implementation possible.
+This guide explains how Fhircraft transforms FHIR (Fast Healthcare Interoperability Resources) concepts into Python objects using Pydantic models.
+You'll learn about the technical foundations that make Fhircraft's type-safe, validated FHIR implementation possible, and how to work effectively with the resulting object representations.

 This is the foundational guide in the FHIR Resources section.
 Understanding these concepts will help you work more effectively with Resource Models and Resource Factory.